 Target of Opportunity (ToO) Observations

-ToO observations generally have override status.
+ToO observations generally have an override status.
 Exceptions will be defined beforehand by the director of CAHA (e.g. for time critical programmes).
 In case more than one ToO occurs in the same night, CAHA staff reserves the right to restrict the observations.
-Follow-up observations (if approved by the TAC) shall be scheduled in advance, once the initial trigger was performed.
+Follow-up observations (if approved by the TAC) shall be scheduled in advance, once the initial trigger is performed.